LD-EnSF: Synergizing Latent Dynamics with Ensemble Score Filters for Fast Data Assimilation with Sparse Observations: Methodology

+To train the LDNet, we propose a two-stage training strategy.
+First, we jointly train both the dynamics network and the reconstruction network by minimizing the loss:

-where $\{x_j\}^N_{j=1}$ denote $N$ trajectories sampled from $\mathcal{X}$ corresponding to $N$ samples of the parameter $u$, and $M$ is the number of spatial points $\xi$ in each trajectory.
-We propose a two-stage training of the LDNet.
-In the first stage, we train both the dynamics network and the reconstruction network until convergence.
-In the second stage, we only retrain the reconstruction network with fixed latent representations, which is demonstrated to achieve lower reconstruction errors.
+where $\{x_j\}_{j=1}^N$ are $N$ trajectories, and $M$ is the number of spatial points $\xi$ in each trajectory.
+In the second stage, we fine-tune the reconstruction network $\mathcal{R}_{\theta_2}$ with fixed latent representations from the dynamics network, effectively reducing reconstruction errors.
+This novel training strategy ensures accurate and efficient modeling of both the latent dynamics and the full state reconstruction.